Memorial Day Weekend | Friday – Monday, May 23-26, 2014

 Though the sky was overcast this morning, there was an interesting shape to the clouds above.

-Side view of the Buttes of the Cross from where we started hiking to Anderson Bottom.
+Here’s a side view of the Buttes of the Cross from where we started hiking to Anderson Bottom.

 The nice petroglyph panel we found.